vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Eibl-Eibesfeldt, I

 1975 Krieg und Frieden aus der Sicht der Verhaltensforschung.
-M¨uncheṇEinoo, Shingo
+MüncheṇEinoo, Shingo

 1999 The Autumn Goddess Festival: Described in the Purāṇaṣin: ṀTanaka & ṀTachikawa (eds.), Living with Sakti ´ .
 Gender, Sexuality and Religion in